prometheus/alertmanager/docs/configuration.md

 ## `<matcher>`

-A matcher is a string with a syntax inspired by PromQL and Openmetrics.
+A matcher is a string with a syntax inspired by PromQL and OpenMetrics.
 The syntax of a matcher consists of three tokens:

 - A valid Prometheus label name.

-- One of '=', '!=', '=~', or '!~', with the same meaning as known from PromQL selectors.
+- One of  `=`, `!=`, `=~`, or `!~`. `=` means equals, `!=` means that the strings are not equal, `=~` is used for equality of regex expressions and `!~` is used for un-equality of regex expressions.
+They have the same meaning as known from PromQL selectors.

 - A UTF-8 string, which may be enclosed in double quotes.
 Before or after each token, there may be any amount of whitespace.

 The 3rd token may be the empty string.
-Within the 3rd token, OpenMetrics escaping rules apply: '\"' for a double-quote, '\n' for a line feed, '\\' for a literal backslash.
-Unescaped '"' must not occur inside the 3rd token (only as the 1st or last character).
-However, literal line feed characters are tolerated, as are single '\' characters not followed by '\', 'n', or '"'.
+Within the 3rd token, OpenMetrics escaping rules apply: `\"` for a double-quote, `\n` for a line feed, `\\` for a literal backslash.
+Unescaped `"` must not occur inside the 3rd token (only as the 1st or last character).
+However, literal line feed characters are tolerated, as are single `\` characters not followed by `\`, `n`, or `"`.
 They act as a literal backslash in that case.

-A comma separated list of matcher forms matchers.
-For matchers, a leading '{' and/or a trailing '}' is optional and will be trimmed before further parsing.
-Individual Matchers are separated by commas outside of quoted parts of the input string.
+In the configuration, multiple matchers are combined in a YAML list.
+However, it is also possible to combine multiple matchers within a single YAML string, again using syntax inspired by PromQL.
+In such a string, a leading { and/or a trailing } is optional and will be trimmed before further parsing.
+Individual matchers are separated by commas outside of quoted parts of the string.
 Those commas may be surrounded by whitespace.
-Parts of the string inside unescaped double quotes ('"…"') are considered quoted (and commas don't act as separators there).
-If double quotes are escaped with a single backslash ('\"'), they are ignored for the purpose of identifying quoted parts of the input string.
-If the input string, after trimming the optional trailing '}', ends with a comma, followed by optional whitespace, this comma and whitespace will be trimmed.
+Parts of the string inside unescaped double quotes `"…"` are considered quoted (and commas don't act as separators there).
+If double quotes are escaped with a single backslash `\`, they are ignored for the purpose of identifying quoted parts of the input string.
+If the input string, after trimming the optional trailing }, ends with a comma, followed by optional whitespace, this comma and whitespace will be trimmed.

-Examples for valid input strings:
+All of the following is therefore valid:

 ``` yaml
 matchers: [ '{foo = "bar", dings != "bums", }' ]